 Mega Ray’s Basking Ability

 The real test of whether or not a UV light is worth it or not is to simply see if your turtles even bask under it.

 A proper UV and warmth light should provide the following for your turtles:

-- UVB for healthy production of vitamin D3 (for shell and bone growth)
+- UV-B light for healthy production of vitamin D3 (for shell and bone growth).

-- Is warm enough so that your turtles will want to bask under it
+- It is warm enough so that your turtles will want to bask under it.

 If your turtles will not bask under a light that you have, it will most likely be because your light lacks one of these 3 things (or the light is simply way too close to them and they will burn).

 The Mega-Ray Mercury Vapor bulb provides all 3.

 This is in direct contrast to most other lights, which might provide UVA but not UVB, or might provide both in two separate lights (which makes things more complicated for setting everything up) or is simply not strong enough (wattage is too low).

 Let’s take a closer look at how this light bulb stacks up against the rest.